Baertram/FCOItemSaver/README.md

 --If you press SHIFT key and right mouse on the filter button this will reset the selected filter icon at the button to the * ("All") entry
 --#184 Added automatic marking of needed scrolls etc. with ItemCooldownTracker API --#188 Enable backup and restore for all 3 saved itemIds (non unique, ZOs unique and FCOIS unique).
 ZOs unique and non-unique can only be saved and restored together!
---#202 FilterButtons and addiitonal inventory flag context menu button added to universal deconstruction panel.
+--#202 FilterButtons and additional inventory flag context menu button added to universal deconstruction panel.
 The filter's and filterButtons and contextMenus re-use the selected protection
 --     methods etc. of smithing deconstuction/jewelry deconstruction/enchanting extraction!
 If the "All" tab is selected at the universal decon panel, which includes all types of the
 --     deconstructable/extractable item types, the smithing deconstruction buttons and context menu buttons are show, but the checks will still be done "per item", so that glyphs are protected too!
---#203: Mass moving to junk/removing from junk will kick you from the server because of message spam.
-Junk move will be done in 50 items packages now, with a 250ms delay in between each package.

 --[Added on request]
 --#176 Add submenu to 4 filter buttons, with setting to change the filter between AND & OR filter conjunction behaviour.
 Remembers the state for each filterPanel
+-->Due to current problems filtering combinations of logicla AND and OR the filterButtons will change ALL filterButtons logical conjunction settings between AND or OR at the same time!
 --->Screenshot showing the new context menu "Filter settings" at the filter button: https://i.imgur.com/32AHUNS.png
 --->Screenshot link for tooltip showing new logical conjunction AND/OR state: https://i.imgur.com/yj2UIOe.png --#183 Add new SavedVariables saving independent to Server and AccountName -> "All servers and accounts the same"